The Federal Reserve System changed its benchmark interest rate today, upping it to a range between 0.5 and 0.75 percent.

 The Federal Reserve System, commonly known as “the Fed,” is responsible for setting monetary policy for the country.
-Since Dec.
-16, 2008, the Fed’s target rate has been 0 to 0.25 percent.

 A rise in the Fed’s benchmark interest rate affects certain types of real-world interest rates more than others.

-Expect borrowing costs on credit cards to rise.
+Expect borrowing costs on credit cards and home equity lines of credit, or HELOCs, to rise.
 Most credit cards come with a variable rate, and that rate adjusts over time.
-Forbes reports that you should expect the rate on the cards in your wallet to rise “almost immediately”:

 Interest-bearing savings accounts and CDs